 - If your cat’s eyes become encrusted (i.e. coated on the lids or in the corners with a hard, crumbly crust), a more thorough cleaning is in order.

 - Bring one cup of distilled water to a boil and add a scant teaspoon of table salt.
+(A scant teaspoon means a teaspoon that is not quite full.)
 Continue boiling until all the salt is completely dissolved, then remove from heat and allow the mixture to cool to room temperature.

 - When the mixture is cooled, bring it to your table (or whatever area you plan to work with your cat), and divide it evenly between the two cups, and set them next to the cotton balls (allow at least three cotton balls per eye).